ajread4/ctf-help/Miscellaneous.md

 ## Wigle
 Wigle is a great wifi utility that basically shows networks based on location.
 There have been some challenges that required fetching the SSID or network name based on a certain geographic location.
 The website: ```http://wigle.net```

+# Random Files
+There are various random file formats that have been seen on CTFs.

+## DAE Files
+DAE files can be inspected using a tool called blender which can be downloaded on Linux.
+Often DAE files are mechanical drawings for engineering.

+# Privilege Escalation
+Sometimes challenges require you to escalate privileges and read a flag as root.

+## Compgen
+compgen is a command line tool native to linux that can be run to determine what can be run in the terminal.
+Often, CTFs will drop into a low privilege or weird terminal that you need to get out of.

+## Python
+In order to escalate privileges, it may be required to use python to do so.
+If so, the user can look at which libraries are called and in what order with ```python3 -c 'import sys; print("\n".join(sys.path))'```.

+# Command Line Tools
+Some CTFs drop a user into a bad terminal that requires little tricks to access the desired information.

+## Echo
+Using ```echo *``` will read the contents of a directory if unable to use ```ls -la```.